nkoster/ws2/README.md

 Make sure you have a proper key and certificate in **k.pem** and **c.pem**.

 The client is based on Polymer web components.
-At this moment, my goal is to fill the Polymer element with WebSocket data.
+Currently, a custom element is receiving the WebSocket updates.
 Work in progress.

 ```bash
 ### Fetch the files